Vol. 01 — Lifecycle Portfolio

 Observation

 Email was present in the ecommerce operation, but not yet structured as a measurable retention and revenue channel.
+CAC in paid midia is getting expensive.

 Insight